A prescription for when there's nothing scarier than hope.

 "What's wrong with you—don't you even want to live?"
 She pointed the gun at her chin.
 "If you won't do it, I will."

 "No, 'Brannon,' please.
 Not this time.
 Talesh?"
 Brannon grabbed his pills: liperium d.
-If the medicine could derealize his strongest convictions like a fading dream, they could wall off her anxiety--and prevent this dokhezvok.
+If the medicine could let him pretend his strongest convictions were a fading dream, they could wall off her anxiety--and prevent this dokhezvok.
 He almost dropped the bottle from the buzz in his wrist.
 A dose would stifle that implant, too; he pulled two pills.

 Varkon glared and fingered a button on his holster.
 "I should let you do it, you know.
 You deserve peace."